Junior Byles: Solo peak

 When Perry's association with Bob Marley came to an end, he sought a singer-songwriter to work with who would fill the void, and Byles fit the bill.
 With Perry, Byles had a minor hit with "What's The World Coming To", released under the name King Chubby, and over the next five years the partnership would result in some of Perry's most highly regarded work, with Byles' Rastafarian beliefs clearly evident, including "Beat Down Babylon", "King of Babylon", and the plea for repatriation, "Place Called Africa".
 "Rub Up Festival" was Byles' entry for the Festival Song Contest in 1971, but the song's suggestive lyric led to it being disqualified after reaching the final eight.
 The following year's "Festival Da Da" fared better, finishing as second runner-up.
 Also in 1972, Byles began self-producing, and set up his Love Power label, releasing singles such as "Black Crisis" and "Our Mistakes".

 Byles was one of several reggae musicians to offer support to Michael Manley's 1972 general election campaign, releasing the singles "Joshua Desire" and "Pharaoh Hiding" ("Joshua" referring to Manley and "Pharaoh" to the ruling Jamaican Labour Party's leader Hugh Shearer).
 Manley was elected, but improvements for Jamaica's poor were not immediately apparent, and Byles was one of several artists who had supported Manley who voiced dissent, releasing the scathing "When Will Better Come?".
 At the end of 1972, Byles had his biggest hit to date, with a cover version of Peggy Lee's "Fever", with a dubby rhythm produced by Perry.
 November 1972 saw the release of Byles debut album, Beat Down Babylon, which along with a series of singles that followed, established Byles as a major force in Jamaica as well as establishing him with audiences in the United Kingdom, "Curley Locks" being particularly successful there.
-Byles moved away from Perry in the mid-1970s, recording three duets with Rupert Reid for Dudley Swaby and Leroy Hollett's Ja-Man label, as well as recording for Lloyd Campbell ("Bury-O-Boy") and Pete Weston (covers of "Ain't Too Proud To Beg" and "Oh Carolina").
-Regarded by some as his greatest work, the Discomix "Fade Away" was recorded in 1975 for producer Joseph Hoo Kim; It was a massive hit in Jamaica and was also a big success in the UK, and was covered five years later by Adrian Sherwood's New Age Steppers group.
+Byles moved away from Perry in the mid-1970s, recording three duets with Rupert Reid for Dudley Swaby and Leroy Hollett's Ja-Man label, as well as recording for Lloyd Campbell ("Bury-O-Boy") and Pete Weston (covers of The Temptations' "Ain't Too Proud To Beg" and The Folkes Brothers' "Oh Carolina").

+Regarded by some as his greatest work, the Discomix "Fade Away" was recorded in 1975 with Earl "Chinna" Smith aka Earl Flute-Melchizedek the High Priest, Carlton "Santa" Davis and Leroy "Horsemouth" Wallace of The Soul Syndicate for producer Joseph Hoo Kim at his Channel One Studios.
+It was a massive hit in Jamaica and was also a big success in the UK, gaining regular play from Lloyd Coxsone and Jah Shaka sound systems, and, it was covered five years later by Adrian Sherwood's New Age Steppers collective, with backing by members of Creation Rebel.
 It also featured on the soundtrack for the film Rockers.
 He also released a second album, Jordan, in 1976, produced by Weston.